 The Necessity Of Consistency And Support From Parents

-During middle childhood, children generally need to have consistency in parenting.
-During these years, the child will likely learn more about themselves and come to understand relationships.
-If the punishments they receive from their caregiver seem fair and consistent, it can help them develop a healthy understanding of relationships, including the aspect of their actions coming with consequences.
+During middle childhood, children can benefit from consistency in parenting.
+As they learn more about themselves and understand relationships, fairness and consistency can help them develop a healthy understanding of relationships, including boundaries.

-Promoting an interest in learning can also be important for children during this time in their lives.
-Modeling positive relationships, encouraging your child to develop positive relationships, and helping them explore and experiment with new things in a healthy way can also be crucial.
+Promoting an interest in learning can also benefit children during this time in their lives.
+Modeling positive relationships, encouraging your child to develop connections, and helping them explore and experiment with activities can also be beneficial.

-If you want to ensure that your child has a healthy middle childhood but don’t know if your parenting strategies are effective, you may benefit from working with a licensed therapist to learn new skills and address any mental health concerns you may be experiencing that could potentially affect your parenting style.
+If you want to ensure that your child has a healthy middle childhood but don't know if your parenting strategies are effective, you may benefit from working with a licensed therapist to learn new skills and address mental health and wellness.
+You don't have to have a mental illness to reach out to a therapist.

-As a parent, it can be challenging to find the time in your busy schedule to drive to a therapist’s office and attend sessions in person.
-If this is the case for you, online therapy through a platform like BetterHelp may be a more convenient alternative because you may connect with a professional from home.
+As a parent, finding the time in your busy schedule to drive to a therapist's office and attend sessions in person can be challenging.
+If this is the case for you, online therapy through a platform like BetterHelp may be a more convenient alternative because you can connect with a professional from home.
 In addition, you can choose an appointment time outside of standard business hours with some therapists.

-This study explains that online family therapy can be as effective as in-person family therapy, so it may be a good option for you if you’re looking to hone your parenting skills.
-Further research has shown that online therapy can act as an effective treatment for a variety of mental health concerns, so if you feel that stress, anxiety, depression, or another issue is holding you back from being the best parent you can be, online support may be a practical choice.
+Research has shown that online therapy can act as an effective treatment for various mental health conditions, so if you feel that stress, anxiety, depression, or another challenge is holding you back from being the best parent you can be, online support may be a practical choice.
 In addition, the study notes that online options can be as effective as in-person therapy.

 - Previous Article